Japanese addressing system

 The Japanese addressing system is used to identify a specific location in Japan.

 When written in Japanese characters, addresses start with the largest geographical entity and proceed to the most specific one.
+The Japanese system is complex, the product of the natural growth of urban areas, as opposed to the systems used in cities that are laid out as grids and divided into quadrants or districts.

 When written in Latin characters, addresses follow the convention used by most Western addresses and start with the smallest geographic entity (typically a house number) and proceed to the largest.
-The Japanese system is complex and idiosyncratic, the product of the natural growth of urban areas, as opposed to the systems used in cities that are laid out as grids and divided into quadrants or districts.
+However, even when translated using Latin characters, Japan Post requires that the address also is written in Japanese to ensure correct delivery.